Curriculum Maps, Knowledge Organisers and Semester Plans

 Our Netballers have/still are achieving great success in the Plymouth Central Venue League!

-Year 8 and Year 9 are playing at ‘club level’ on Saturdays at Marjons for the Plymouth and District Junior League
+Year 8 and Year 9 played at ‘club level’ on Saturdays at Marjons for the Plymouth and District Junior League last season

 The year 8 Netball team finished in 3rd place at their Plymouth End of Season Netball Tournament, out of 8 teams!